ssbsukirat/medicine/Endocrinology/Diabetes mellitus.md

 	* Chronic hyperglycemia leads to ***Glucose Toxicity*** and paradoxically impairs insulin secretion
 	* Increased FFAs lead to ***lipid toxicity*** with inflammation and increase in macrophages also worsens
 * INCREASED HEPATIC GLUCOSE AND LIPID Production
+	* Early in course of DM
 	* insulin resistance in the liver reflects the failure of hyperinsulinemia to suppress gluconeogenesis
+		* leads to fasting hyperglycemia and reduced glycogen storage
+	* Lipolysis and FFA flux increase
+		* Increased VLDL and triglyceride synthesis
+		* causes ***Dyslipidemia***
+			* increased TGs, LDL
+			* reduced HDL
+			* If persists may cause NAFLD
+* Insulin Resistance Syndromes
+	*